cj-wong/AddressForwarder/README.md

 ## Overview

 Ever want to know when your WAN IP address changes?
-You can now with *I've Moved*!
-This project automates public IP address checking using *[ipify][IPIFY]* and alerts via *[IFTTT][IFTTT]* when a change happens.
-This project is helpful for monitoring dynamic WAN IP addresses, and at the moment only supports IPv4.
+You can now with *I've Moved!* This project automates WAN IP address checking using *[ipify][IPIFY]* and alerts via *[IFTTT][IFTTT]* when a change happens.
+This project is helpful for monitoring dynamic WAN IP addresses.
 If *[Cloudflare][CLOUDFLARE]* configuration is added, the project will also automate updates to the DNS entries of your subdomains.

+### Caveats

-Currently, only `A` records are supported.
+Only IPv4 is supported.
+Consequently for *Cloudflare* functionality, only `A` records are supported.

 ## Usage